ransh93/MUDIS/README.md

 <p>
 <img src="images/addMUD.PNG" width="80%" height="450">

-*Add a new MUD screen - gives users the ability to add new generated MUDs into the system for further investigation*
+<em>Add a new MUD screen - gives users the ability to add new generated MUDs into the system for further investigation</em>

 </p>
 </details>